 Complications from the disease can include intestinal cancers, short stature and stunted growth, infertility, miscarriage, nutritional deficiencies, and osteoporosis.

 It’s worth noting, too, that many people without a gluten-related medical condition (other such conditions can include wheat allergy, non-celiac gluten sensitivity, and gluten ataxia [an autoimmune disorder affecting certain nerve tissues and causing muscle control issues] enjoy a gluten-free diet for purported benefits that include improved health, weight loss, and bolstered energy.
+Products such as gluten-free flour or gluten-free pancake and waffle mix have made it more mainstream to and easy to access in home and still get some nutritional needs.
 However, it should also be noted that such proponents of a gluten-free diet might be unwittingly denying themselves nutritional needs such as fiber, vitamins, and other nutrients.

 What Is Gluten?